113ll3/Ibmclouddocscli/idt/commands.md

 ## view
 {: #view}

 You can view the URL to which your app is deployed through the `view` command.
-Run this command in the root directory of the app you want to view.
+Run this command in the root directory of the app that you want to view.
 The `view` command also opens the URL in your default browser.

 For apps that are deployed to {{site.data.keyword.cloud_notm}} Foundry, the URL consists of the app's hostname and the app's domain.